cysouw/graphicalgrammar/text/other.md

 ### Vaïsse (1839) *Essai d'une grammaire symbolique*

-Léon Vaïsse, director of Institut National de Jeunes Sourds de Paris
+Léon Vaïsse (1807-1881), teacher and later director at *l'Institut National de Jeunes Sourds de Paris* (1866-1872)

 was in US in 1830-1834 and met Barnard, who was already working on his symbolic system of grammar.